Vulcan pilot plant

 This is a common misunderstanding, as “DLE” is an umbrella term, which refers to more than one kind of technology.
 DLE using an aluminate-type adsorbent, like Vulcan is doing, is proven, has been used commercially for decades in the lithium industry, and can be used on most brines where salinity and heat is present.
 Now that the lithium industry is growing and sustainability is becoming a much bigger issue, its use is increasing very quickly.

 There have been a spate of government-funded research projects worldwide into novel, unproven types of “DLE”.
-The industry should support R&D into new lithium extraction technologies where the brines are not amenable to adsorption-type DLE (A-DLE).
+The industry should support R&D into new lithium extraction technologies where the brines are not amenable to Adsorption-type DLE (A-DLE).
+However, where brine conditions are amenable to A-DLE, there is no pressing need for further research into novel technologies.

 A strength of A-DLE is that it uses very little chemical reagents, and the main inputs are heat, brine and water.
 The sorbent needs to be “washed” with water to desorb the lithium from the sorbent.
 If simple recycles are built into the process design, this water can be reused again and again, resulting in a tiny water footprint.
 So yes, if done right, A-DLE is a low water use as well as low carbon way of producing lithium for electric vehicles.